micheal-mcenery/data-representation-big-project/README.md

 _Running from the web:_
   1. Go to http://michealmcenery.pythonanywhere.com/
   2. To login, please go to admin tab and enter the below login credentials:
+        * Username: test
+        * Password: test
+  3. Being logged in will give you full administration access, allowing you to delete movies from the database.